-La Comédie Musicale Britanique aux XIXème et XXème siècles
+La Comédie Musicale Britannique aux XIXème et XXème siècles

 This paper deals with three of the musical comedies / operettas written and composed by Noël Coward.
 All the three recall the times before the First World War with a „particular mood of seminostalgic sentiment“.